leafrogers/tic-tac-toe-api/README.md

 ### `GET /api/games/:gameId`

 Send a GET request to `/api/games/:gameId` to receive the current state of your Tic-tac-toe game.
-Accepts an optional header, `Player-ID`, if you want to include the ID of a player in the response.
+Accepts an optional query parameter, `playerId`, if you want to include the ID of a player in the response.
 This header is useful for inferring the state of a player, for example: if you want to serve an HTML page to the player, in order to infer if it’s their turn in the game, you need to know which of the players in the players array is actually them.
-In other words, sending the `Player-ID` header lets you identify a player within the response’s players array.
+In other words, sending the `playerId=abc` query parameter lets you identify a player within the response’s players array.

-#### Example response of a request with no optional `Player-ID` header
+#### Example response of a request with no optional `playerId` query parameter

 `200 OK`